 The clinician would complete a thorough home safety and fall assessment using a standardized or non-standardized assessment.
 However, it is important to consider the intrinsic and extrinsic factors that cause falls, as well as the client's specific needs and occupational performance.

 In Linda’s case, the clinician should educate Linda about how her medications can increase her risk of falling.
 Linda should be encouraged to speak with her physician about how her medications are affecting her home safety and encourage Linda to speak with her physician/pharmacist about altering her medications if possible.
 As part of a thorough room by room home safety and fall prevention assessment, Linda should be informed of the dangers of throw rugs and other home hazards and encourage the removal of such home hazards.

-Since Linda has a diagnosis of glaucoma, Linda should be educated about the importance of color contrast and other low vision strategies, including the importance of proper lighting, the use of LED light bulbs, and task lighting throughout her home.
+Since Linda has a diagnosis of glaucoma, she should be educated about the importance of color contrast and other low vision strategies, including the importance of proper lighting, the use of LED light bulbs, and task lighting throughout her home.
 The assessment may include discussing the appropriate type of light needed for areas such as stairwells, hallways, bathrooms, and bedrooms.
-Linda may be encouraged to use motion sensor lights throughout the hallways, her bedroom, and bathroom.
+Linda may be encouraged to use motion sensor lights throughout the hallways, her bedroom, and the bathroom.

 Part of the home assessment may include seeing how Linda can access items from a cabinet and pantry shelves in her kitchen and items in her closet.
 The clinician should also assess how Linda transfers in and out of her tub or shower and on and off the commode.
 Recommendations should be made regarding adaptive equipment such as grab bars and handheld showers and durable medical equipment such as shower and tub benches and raised commode seats that promote safety in the bathroom.
 The clinician would also demonstrate and teach Linda strategies to promote safety in these areas and provide family education and training.